Entertainment One UK: Closure of theatrical division, split of children's division (2023–present)

 In July 2023, Hasbro announced that the theatrical division of Entertainment One UK would cease operations, with the company blaming structural changes in the film industry following the impact of the COVID-19 pandemic and issues with the structure of independent distribution in the country for the reasons.
 The television and home media divisions would remain in operation for the time being.

 Following the purchase of eOne by Lionsgate on 26 December 2023, eOne UK remained in operation and the company's children's assets remained with Hasbro.
 In January 2024, Entertainment One Unscripted Television UK, including Daisybeck Studios, was consolidated into the newly-formed Lionsgate Alternative Television; but would remain as subsidiaries.

 eOne UK was included as part of the Lionsgate Studios split in mid-2024.
 The company's name remained as such even after its former parent company was renamed as Lionsgate Canada in June.

-On 25 July 2025, it was revealed that HM Revenue & Customs had attempted to seek a court order to place the company into liquidation after failing to pay a large £176 million tax bill.
-Lionsgate would soon settle with the HMR&C in what was classified as a "clerical error" on its part.